BrianInGermany/americansingermany/channel_list.md

 ### Other Channels
 - [#chat-roulette](https://americansingermany.slack.com/archives/C017AUQHKDX)
   - Join channel to be auto-matched in four-way chats once a week.
+You will be asked every Friday if you want to participate on Monday.